 Hidden Details of the Air Jordan 2009

-The seemingly mundane Air Jordan 2009 offers a zen-like touch: the heel features two rows of stitching and the forefoot three, a detail as meditative as it is enigmatic.
+The Air Jordan 2009, which appears to be an unremarkable shoe, offers a zen-like quality.
+The heel has two rows of stitching, while the forefoot has three, making it as meditative as it is mysterious.

 RELATED: Michael Jordan’s Favourite Air Jordan Sneaker Revealed